• Skip to primary navigation

 1. Preheat the oven and prep pans.
 Set your oven to 350°F.

-You don't necessarily need to line your baking sheet with parchment paper or silicone baking mats.
-However, because these cookies are more cakey, I do find that lining the pans is helpful for easier release.
+Because these cookies are more cakey, I do find that lining the pans is helpful for easier release.
+Use parchment paper or silicone baking mats.

 2. Infuse the sugar.
 In a large mixing bowl or the bowl of a stand mixer fitted with a paddle attachment, combine the granulated sugar and lemon zest.
 Mix on low speed with an electric mixer for 1–2 minutes to release the lemon oils.